The ordered K-theory of a full extension: Full extensions and ordered -theory

 Then $\mathfrak{e}$ is full if and only if $\mathfrak{e}$ is stenotic and

 is $K$-lexicographic. \end{corol}

-\begin{proof} Note that every ideal and quotient of $\mathfrak{A}$ are $C^{*}$-algebras with stable rank one, which implies every ideal and quotient of $\mathfrak{A}$ are $C^{*}$-algebras with the stable weak cancellation property.
+\begin{proof} Note that every ideal and quotient of $\mathfrak{A}$ are $C^{*}$-algebras with stable rank one, which implies every ideal and quotient of $\mathfrak{A}$ are $C^{*}$-algebras with cancellation of projections.
+Thus, every sub-quotient of $\mathfrak{A}$ has the stable weak cancellation property.
 The ``only if'' direction follows from Theorem~\ref{t:full}.
 We now prove the ``if'' direction.
 We must show that for every ideal $\mathfrak{D}$ of $\mathfrak{A}$ with $\mathfrak{I} \subsetneq \mathfrak{D}$, the extension

 is $K$-lexicographic.

 Since

 is $K$-lexicographic and $K_{0} ( \mathfrak{A} / \mathfrak{I} )_{+} \neq K_{0} ( \mathfrak{A} / \mathfrak{I} )$, we have that